Judge rejects charges for Hawaii officers in teen’s killing

 He noted the teenager, 16-year-old Iremamber Sykap, led the officers on a high-speed chase immediately before the April 5 shooting, refusing commands to stop.
 He said the incident only ended after Sykap was shot and the car fell into a canal.

-Honolulu prosecutors filed charges against the three officers after a grand jury declined to indict them.
+Honolulu prosecutors filed charges against the three officers after a grand jury decided not to indict them.
 It’s the first time in more than 40 years that a Honolulu police officer has been charged in a fatal shooting.

 Officer Geoffrey Thom was charged with murder.
 Prosecutors said he fired 10 rounds at Sykap through the rear window of the car after it stopped at an intersection.
 Officers Zackary Ah Nee and Fredeluces, who also opened fire, were charged with second-degree attempted murder.